zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

 ## **STEP 2:** Set up the configuration files

-Set up the files required for configuring data import (or data ingestion) and Helm chart
+Set up the files required for configuring data import (or data ingestion) and Helm chart.

-1. Create the directories with appropriate write permissions
+1. Create the directories with appropriate write permissions.

     ```
     <copy>mkdir /nfs/ding</copy>